Better Hardness Results for the Minimum Spanning Tree Congestion Problem: Abstract

 \section{Abstract}

-In the spanning tree congestion problem, given a connected graph $G$, the objective is to compute a spanning tree $T$ in $G$ for which the maximum edge congestion is minimized, where the congestion of an edge $e$ of $T$ is the number of vertex pairs adjacent in $G$ for which the path connecting them in $T$ traverses $e$.
-The problem is known to be $\NP$-hard, but its approximability is still poorly understood, and it is not even known whether the optimum can be efficiently approximated with ratio $o(n)$.
+{In the spanning tree congestion problem, given a connected graph $G$, the objective is to compute a spanning tree $T$ in $G$ that minimizes its maximum edge congestion, where the congestion of an edge $e$ of $T$ is the number of edges in $G$ for which the unique path in $T$ between their endpoints traverses $e$.
+The problem is known to be $\NP$-hard, but its approximability is still poorly understood, and it is not even known whether the optimum solution can be efficiently approximated with ratio $o(n)$.
 In the decision version of this problem, denoted $\problemKSTC{K}$, we need to determine if $G$ has a spanning tree with congestion at most $K$.
 It is known that $\problemKSTC{K}$ is $\NP$-complete for $K\ge 8$, and this implies a lower bound of $1.125$ on the approximation ratio of minimizing congestion.
 On the other hand, $\problemKSTC{3}$ can be solved in polynomial time, with the complexity status of this problem for $K\in \braced{4,5,6,7}$ remaining an open problem.
-We substantially improve the earlier hardness result by proving that $\problemKSTC{K}$ is $\NP$-complete for $K\ge 5$.
+We substantially improve the earlier hardness results by proving that $\problemKSTC{K}$ is $\NP$-complete for $K\ge 5$.
 This leaves only the case $K=4$ open, and improves the lower bound on the approximation ratio to $1.2$.

+Motivated by evidence that minimizing congestion is hard even for graphs of small constant radius, we consider $\problemKSTC{K}$ restricted to graphs of radius $2$, and we prove that this variant is $\NP$-complete for all $K\ge 6$.
+Exploring further in this direction, we also examine the variant, denoted $\problemKDSTC{K}{D}$, where the objective is to determine if the graph has a depth-$D$ spanning three of congestion at most $K$.
+We prove that $\problemKDSTC{6}{2}$ is $\NP$-complete even for bipartite graphs.
+For bipartite graphs we establish a tight bound, by also proving that $\problemKDSTC{5}{2}$ is polynomial-time solvable.
+Additionally, we complement this result with polynomial-time algorithms for two special cases that involve bipartite graphs and restrictions on vertex degrees. }